amansai1/sql-data-warehouse-project/README.md

 # Data Warehouse & Analytics Project

-Welcome to the **Data Warehouse and Analytics Project** repository! 🚀 This portfolio project showcases a complete end-to-end data warehousing and analytics solution — from ingesting raw data to delivering actionable insights.
+Welcome to the **Data Warehouse and Analytics Project** repository

+This portfolio project showcases a complete end-to-end data warehousing and analytics solution, from ingesting raw data to delivering actionable insights.
 It follows industry-standard data engineering and analytics practices.

 ---